smitroma/test.best/wp-content/plugins/kraken-image-optimizer/readme.txt

 > "I love this plugin!
 All the questions I had are quickly responded to and I see a huge saving with image size without losing the quality.
 I highly recommend this plugin!" — [ezone69](https://profiles.wordpress.org/ezone69)
 >

 Once you have obtained your credentials, from your Wordpress admin, go to the Kraken.io settings page.
 The from there you can enter your API credentials, and select your optimization preferences.
 Once you have done this, click on **Save**.
 If everything is in order, it will simply say "settings saved" and give you a reassuring green tick that your credentials are valid.
 You can now start optimizing images from within Media Library.
-Any image you upload from now on, through any of the media upload screens will be optimized on-the-fly by Kraken.
+Any image you upload from now on, through any of the media upload screens will be optimized on-the-fly by Kraken.io.

 For advanced users, there is a third party WordPress Command Line Interface (CLI) tool to allow image optimization from the command line, or by using cron.
 For details, visit: https://github.com/tillkruss/wp-cli-kraken